baffou/PhaseLAB/documentation/Sphinx/docs/source/importImages.rst

 Automatic import
 ----------------

 If the images have been created using a well-defined acquisition software, the software can be specified when creating the microscope.
 And the importation of the images gets simplified, using the function :py:func:`importItfRef`.
-For instance here, one assumes that the images located in the folder data have been saved using PhaseLIVE:
+For instance here, one assumes that the images located in the folder *data* have been acquired using PhaseLIVE:

 .. code-block::
     :linenos: